Tyrone Mings

 Tyrone Deon Mings (born 13 March 1993) is an English professional footballer who plays as a centre-back for club Aston Villa.

 Mings started his career playing non-League football with Yate Town, having previously been at the Southampton academy for eight years.
 He joined Southern League Premier Division club Chippenham Town in 2012.
 Mings signed for Ipswich Town in December 2012 and made his Football League debut on the final day of the 2012–13 season.
-He spent a further two seasons with Ipswich, before joining AFC Bournemouth in 2015, going on to make his Premier League debut in August 2015.
+He spent a further two seasons with Ipswich, before joining Bournemouth in 2015, going on to make his Premier League debut in August 2015.
 He joined Aston Villa on loan for the remainder of the 2018–19 season in January 2019, helping the club win promotion to the Premier League through the Championship play-offs.
 Mings signed permanently for Aston Villa in July 2019.

 Mings received his first call up to the senior England squad in August 2019.
 He made his senior debut in October 2019.
 In June 2021, Mings was selected for the England squad for the UEFA Euro 2020 tournament, starting the first two games.

 Club career

 Early career

 Mings was born in Bath, Somerset to former non-League striker Adie Mings.
 Mings joined Southampton in 2001 as an eight-year-old, but was released in 2009 when the youth budget was axed.
 After leaving Southampton, he attended Millfield school in Somerset for two years on a football scholarship.
-Having graduated, Mings went on trial with Eastleigh but was not offered a contract.
+Having graduated, Mings went on trial with both Bristol Rovers U18 and Eastleigh but was not offered a contract with either club.

 Yate Town

-Mings then signed for non-League club Yate Town in Gloucestershire in July 2010.
+Mings then signed for Southern Football League Division One South & West club Yate Town in Gloucestershire in July 2010, and he played during the 10–1 victory against Melksham Town during the 2011–12 FA Cup qualifying rounds.

 He scored two goals during his time at Yate Town.
+His first goal was scored during the 2010–11 season, and his second and final goal for Yate Town was scored during the 3–2 victory against Thatcham Town on 11 October 2011.

+He also won the 2010–11 Gloucestershire Senior Cup with Yate Town.

 Chippenham Town

 In the summer of 2012, he considered quitting football before eventually signing for Southern League Premier Division club Chippenham Town, representing the town he grew up in.
 Mings combined his non-League career with jobs as a barman and a mortgage advisor.

+He made his debut for Chippenham Town on 18 September 2012 during the 1–0 victory against Bashley.